Below is a list of current and past shows we've done

 A big thank you to everyone who came to our Open Studios.
 And a great big thanks to everyone involved in organizing the event!
 Please visit the Arts Council Santa Cruz County and the Santa Cruz Art League to keep tabs on their events and upcoming shows.

-Sculpture Is: In the Garden, Sierra Azul Nursery.
-Now through the winter and into 2020
+Sculpture Is: In the Garden, Sierra Azul Nursery, July through October, 2019

 This group show was curated by Hedwig Heerschop and presented by Pajaro Valley Arts.
 52 Artists showing over 80 pieces at the two-acre demonstration garden at Sierra Azul Nursery in Watsonville, California.
 The show opened June 1 and officially ran through October 31, 2019.
 Many artists are keeping work at the nursery through the winter; Jay will have 4 pieces on display.